 Since our launch in the Fall of 2011, Canadian Military History’s book review section has expanded rapidly from a monthly feature of the CMH website to an essential source for the latest reviews on historical and contemporary works in the field of war and society.
 We offer the opportunity for established scholars and graduate students to contribute through insightful, academically rigorous reviews of relevant monographs, edited collections, and popular non-fiction.

 To benefit both our contributors and readers, as of 2015 new reviews will be published as part of CMH‘s new mandate to integrate our review section with the wider journal.
 We accept reviews of any books related to the field of military history, war and society, and contemporary military studies published in the last 4-5 years.
-If you would like to be considered as a reviewer for CMH, please contact our Book Review Editor Brittany Dunn via e-mail at b[email protected].
+A list of books can be found on our Books Available for Review page.
+If you are interested in writing a review for CMH, please contact our Book Review Editor Brittany Dunn via e-mail at b[email protected].
 Please be sure to attach a CV which includes your area(s) of research.
 Please also contact Brittany if you have any questions about the review process.

 Reviews should be between 1000-1500 words in length and written in a scholarly manner.
 CMH utilizes parenthetical citations – i.e. (p.
 42) – for material drawn from the book under review.
 Citations from other sources adhere to the conventions of the Chicago Manual of Style.
 There is no ‘standard’ review, but the following points should be considered when crafting your submission: